 Determines how the size of the pie chart symbol is set.

 Fixed size maps all pie chart symbols at the same size.

 Sum of selected fields uses the sum of values from each field in the pie chart symbol to determine the size.

 Field varies the size of the pie chart symbol using field values.
-Choose the field from the attribute table and optionally apply a normalization method.
+Choose the field from the attribute table, or write a custom expression, and optionally apply a normalization method.

 Size (Fixed size only)

-Sets the fixed size of each pie chart symbol (in points).
+Sets the fixed size of each pie chart symbol.

-Determines the size (in points) of the pie chart symbol with the smallest sum between all fields.
+Determines the size of the pie chart symbol with the smallest sum between all fields.